TykTechnologies/backstage-plugin-tyk/CONTRIBUTING.md

 ## Using router sync

-Router sync is enabled in the default config, but this only sets up the listen paths in the Backstage entity provider.
-In order to have the Tyk dashboard call the entity provider listen path, you need to configure your Tyk dashboard to fire a webhook when there is an API definition change.
+Router sync is enabled by default, but it only sets up the listen paths in the Backstage entity provider.
+To ensure that your Tyk Dashboard triggers the sync when an API definition changes, configure a webhook in your Tyk organization.

-To do this, update your Tyk organisation JSON object via the Dashboard Admin API.
-In your organisation's `event_options` section, add an `api_event` object similar to this:
+Update the event options in your Tyk organization’s JSON object through the Dashboard Admin API.
+Add an `api_event` object like this:

 ```json
 {